Leafwing-Studios/leafwing-website/content/blog/ecs-gui-framework/index.md

 - [progressive disclosure](https://www.uxpin.com/studio/blog/what-is-progressive-disclosure) in abstraction design
   - widgets are built out of nodes
   - nodes are just entities
-  - there's nothing stopping you from hooking in at a lower level
+  - throughout the process, there's nothing stopping you from hooking in at a lower level

+If users can use the same ECS and rendering tools for everything from pixel art platformers to cell-shaded visual novels to PBR arena shooters, we can make a UI solution that is flexible and pleasant enough to work for everyone.

 ## The making of a GUI

+So, now that we've gotten back on the rails, let's think about our actual product requirements, so we can see where `bevy_ui` falls short.

 Unfortunately for us, GUI frameworks are wildly complex beasts.
 There are several parts that are so essential that without them, it's hard to argue you have a GUI framework at all: